Extensions to study period (taught postgraduate)

 Once the two year "top up" period has elapsed, extensions can only be granted by the Student Cases team in the Secretariat.

 The following scenarios entail the student being registered for longer than the initial study period but are not classed as extensions.
-The school does not have to complete an extension request form.

 Students on "top up" degrees